Southeast Missouri Behavioral Health Community Supervision Center

 Southeast Missouri Behavioral Health Community Supervision Center - Poplar Bluff, MO

-Southeast Missouri Behavioral Health Community Supervision Center is a dual diagnosis treatment facility located at 1441 Black River Industrial Park Road in the 63901 zip code in Poplar Bluff, MO.
+Southeast Missouri Behavioral Health Community Supervision Center is a mental health and substance abuse rehab center located at 1441 Black River Industrial Park Road in the 63901 zip code in Poplar Bluff, MO.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Southeast Missouri Behavioral Health Community Supervision Center include brief intervention, substance use counseling approach and 12 step rehabilitation.
-Southeast Missouri Behavioral Health Community Supervision Center provides residential addiction treatment and residential rehab.
-It also provides inpatient treatment for dual diagnosis and residential treatment for substance use.
+Some of the treatment approaches used by Southeast Missouri Behavioral Health Community Supervision Center include matrix model, motivational interviewing and substance use counseling approach.
+Southeast Missouri Behavioral Health Community Supervision Center provides long-term residential treatment and residential rehab.
+It also provides residential treatment for substance use and inpatient treatment for dual diagnosis.

 Call (888) 303-2026 to get 24/7 help with treatment.